nianlonggu/MemSum/README.md

 # MemSum
-Code for Code for ACL 2022 paper: MemSum: Extractive Summarization of Long Documents Using Multi-Step Episodic Markov Decision Processes.
+Code for ACL 2022 paper: MemSum: Extractive Summarization of Long Documents Using Multi-Step Episodic Markov Decision Processes.

 ## System Info
 Tested on Ubuntu 20.04 and Ubuntu 18.04